ClairevanBlerck/clairevanblerck.github.io/how-to-build-a-gundam/index.md

                 <figure>
                     <img src="/how-to-build-a-gundam/resources/images/Altron_01.jpg" alt="alternative" loading="lazy">
                     <figcaption>
-                        <div class="caption"><h3>Cut</h3><p>Everyone has a different technique, we find that cutting as far away form the piece as possble and slowly trimming the nib down with your cutters is the best way to prevent stress marks.</p></div>
+                        <div class="caption"><h3>Cut</h3><p>Everyone has a different technique.
+We find that cutting as far away from the piece as possble, and then slowly trimming the nib down with your cutters is the best way to prevent stress marks.</p></div>
                     </figcaption>
                 </figure>
             </div>